-Another wonderful brownie recipe, with a very deep chocolate flavor thanks to the combination of cocoa powder and melted chocolate.
-They are fudgy, easy to make, and can be frozen, which makes it a great last minute dessert with a scoop of ice cream on top.
+Another wonderful brownie recipe with a very deep chocolate flavor thanks to the combination of cocoa powder and melted chocolate.
+They are fudgy, easy to make, and can be frozen, making them a great last-minute dessert with a scoop of ice cream.

-This recipe is decadent and the result is gorgeous, especially if you do like me and pour both chocolate sauce and dulce de leche on top before serving them!
+This recipe is decadent and gorgeous, especially if you pour chocolate sauce and dulce de leche on top before serving them!

 Why this recipe works

-- Deep flavor: using both melted semi sweet chocolate and cocoa powder guarantees a better chocolate flavor than using only one of them.
+- Deep flavor: using melted semisweet chocolate and cocoa powder guarantees a better chocolate flavor than using only one.
 A perfect synergy.

-- Make ahead: these keep well at room temperature for a few days, several days in the refrigerator and can be frozen.
+- Make ahead: they keep well at room temperature for a few days, several days in the refrigerator and can be frozen.
 How's that for convenience?

-Lining the pan: I like to butter or spray the pan and then take a piece of parchment paper (aluminum foil also works) that is wide as the pan and long enough to hang over, and line the bottom and two sides.
-The other sides are left only buttered or sprayed, and the paper will help when lifting the whole block of cooled brownies.
-So you can place it on a flat surface, peel off the paper, and cut them easily in as many squares as you like.
+Lining the pan: I like to butter or spray the pan and then take a piece of parchment paper that is wide as the pan and long enough to go up the sides, and line the bottom and two of the sides.
+The other ones are left greased but not lined.
+The paper will help when lifting the whole block of cooled brownies.

 Watch our video tutorials 👇🏻

-- Sauces: as you can see in the image below, I use both chocolate and dulce de leche and make these one of the most decadent brownies/desserts ever!
-If you never tried these two flavors together you're in for a treat, of the best kind.
+- Sauces: I use chocolate and dulce de leche.
+If you haven't tried these two flavors together, you're in for a treat of the best kind.

 - Resting: I find that most chocolate recipes are better the next day.
 So, if you can, let these rest in the fridge or at room temperature for 24hs.